-The JWST Near Infrared Spectrograph (NIRSpec) provides near-IR spectroscopy from 0.6–5.3 μm within a 3.4 × 3.6 arcmin field of view using micro-shutter arrays (MSAs), an integral field unit (IFU), and fixed slits (FSs).
+The JWST Near Infrared Spectrograph (NIRSpec) provides near-IR spectroscopy from 0.6–5.3 μm within a 3.4 × 3.6 arcmin field of view using a Micro-Shutter Assembly (MSA), an Integral Field Unit (IFU), and Fixed Slits (FSs).

 The JWST Near Infrared Spectrograph (NIRSpec) enables 0.6–5.3 μm spectroscopy at resolving powers of ~100, ~1,000, and ~2,700 in four observing modes.
 NIRSpec is designed to be particularly powerful for multiplexing spectroscopy and high contrast, high throughput single-object spectroscopy.